Rockford, Michigan: History

 The area was first settled by Marlin Hunter, who settled along the Rogue River in 1842.
 By 1845, several other families arrived and settled the community under the name Laphamville, and the community received a post office under that name.
 The community was platted in 1865 and incorporated as a village in 1866.
 At that time, the community's name changed to Rockford.
 The community was originally based around the lumber industry but was soon supported by a shoe factory and tannery at the turn of the century.
 The village incorporated as a city in 1935.

-Wolverine World Wide has major operations in the city for over 100 years.
+Footwear manufacturer Wolverine World Wide has major operations in the city for over 100 years.
 In modern times, its former tannery site used Scotchgard chemicals to waterproof shoes, which contaminated local areas with the active ingredients at the time of PFOA and PFOS.

-The downtown area hosts a summer farmer's market on Saturday.
+The downtown area hosts a summer farmer's market on Saturday during the summer.
 The city also hosts a Fall Harvest Festival.
-Start of Summer Celebration is a community organization annually held in early June at the beginning of summertime.
+The Start of Summer Celebration is a community organization and carnival annually held in early June at the beginning of summertime.